lapnd/httdes.github.io/tee-hw.md

 - When it's done, a dialog will appear, choose the 'Run Implementation', then 'OK' and wait
 - When it's done, another dialog will appear, choose the 'Generate Bitstream', then 'OK' and wait
 - When it's done, another dialog will appear, if you don't want to generate the files for flash programming, skip this
 - * if you want to program the flash, then choose the 'Generate Memory Configuration File' then click 'OK'.
-On the dialog that appeared, select format 'MCS', choose 'Memory Part' with the allias name of '28f00ag18f', on the 'Filename' name it '/home/ubuntu/Projects/tee-hardware/fpga/vc707/keystone-NEDOFPGA/keystone-NEDOFPGA.runs/NEDOFPGA.mcs' *(path maybe different on your machine)*, tick the 'Load bitstream files', start address keep at 0x0, direction is 'up', and the 'Bitfile' browse to the keystone-NEDOFPGA/keystone-NEDOFPGA.runs/impl_1/NEDOFPGA.bit.
+On the dialog that appeared, select format 'MCS', choose 'Memory Part' with the allias name of '28f00ag18f', on the 'Filename' browse to the tee-hardware/fpga/vc707/keystone-NEDOFPGA/keystone-NEDOFPGA.runs/impl_1/ folder and name the file 'NEDOFPGA.mcs', tick the 'Load bitstream files', start address keep at 0x0, direction is 'up', and the 'Bitfile' browse to the keystone-NEDOFPGA/keystone-NEDOFPGA.runs/impl_1/NEDOFPGA.bit.
 Finally click 'OK' to finish.

-Built files are under tee-hardware/fpga/vc707/keystone-NEDOFPGA/keystone-NEDOFPGA.runs/
+Built files are under tee-hardware/fpga/vc707/keystone-NEDOFPGA/keystone-NEDOFPGA.runs/impl_1/
-- impl_1/NEDOFPGA.bit: bitstream file for direct programming
+- NEDOFPGA.bit: bitstream file for direct programming
 - NEDOFPGA.mcs and NEDOFPGA.prm: two files for flash programming

 Guide for program & debug on VC707 can be found [here](./fpgaguide_vc707.md).